googlefonts/googlefonts.github.io/gf-guide/build.md

 -   [glyphsLib](https://github.com/googlefonts/glyphsLib) to convert `.glyphs` files into UFO format;
 -   [ufo2ft](https://github.com/googlefonts/ufo2ft) to turn the UFOs into FontTools objects;
--   [FontTools](https://github.com/fonttools/fonttools) is responsible for exporting the actual font binaries.
+-   [fonttools](https://github.com/fonttools/fonttools) is responsible for exporting the actual font binaries.

 You don’t have to understand this very well to start working with the tools, but it can come in handy if you have a bug to report, or if you want to understand the relationship between the different libraries.
 See “[What happens when you build a variable font (using the open source tool chain)](https://simoncozens.github.io/compiling-variable-fonts/)” for more details.

 ## gftools

 Unfortunately, Fontmake is not enough to generate fonts that can be onboarded to Google Fonts.
-Some post-processing is needed to meet GF requirements.
+Some post-processing is needed to meet Google Fonts requirements.
 The `gftools` scripts are an enhanced collection of helpers to do that post-processing.

 Run `gftools --help` to see the available scripts.